Stand up paddle board bags

 Rule of thumb: Always buy a paddle board bag that is the same size or slightly longer than your board’s length.
 If your paddle board is 10’6″, you should get a bag that is 10’6″ or longer.
 Since SUP socks are stretchy, getting a sock that is the same size or slightly shorter than your board will work just fine.

 All ISLE Paddle Board Day Bags come standard with a carry strap, padded shoulder strap, Velcro fin slot, and internal stash pocket for any accessories.

 What to Know About Inflatables Paddle Board Bags

-Inflatable SUP boards are the hottest knew SUP on the block and allow everyone an equal opportunity to have a paddle board without the luxury of a garage or truck for transportation.
+Inflatable SUP boards are the hottest new SUP on the block and allow everyone an equal opportunity to have a paddle board without the luxury of a garage for storage or a truck for transportation.
 Inflatables go up to 12’+ and when deflated, will roll up to a compact size, eliminating the headache of difficult transportation and storage.
-That being said, it’s still important to use a day bag for these boards as the same concepts of protecting it apply – you will want to protect the condition of the board as well as have an easy way to travel with your board.
+That being said, it’s still important to use a day bag for these boards as the same concepts of protecting it apply — you will want to protect the condition of the board as well as have an easy way to travel with your board.

 Typically, inflatable SUP bags are like a backpack to make hiking and roaming much easier.
 Within this convenient travel bag, you can house the board, paddle, pump, fin, and leash neatly inside with some additional room for extra gear.

 We can’t stress the importance of stand up paddle board bags enough.
 Most importantly, a paddle board bag will increase the life of your paddle board.
 A heavy duty SUP bag will protect your board when traveling, in storage, and during a hot summer scorcher.
-If you want your paddle board to last for the years to come, a SUP bag is a definite must.
+If you want your paddle board to last for years to come, a SUP bag is a definite must.